-Dr. Starnes' clinical interests include ruptured aortic aneurysms, blunt traumatic aortic injury, aortic dissection and vascular trauma.
-His research interests include multi-branch and fenestrated endografting for complex aortic disease, vascular trauma and factors that influence outcomes for patients presenting with ruptured abdominal aortic aneurysm.
+Dr. Starnes earned his M.D. at Jefferson Medical College, Philadelphia.
+He served 15 years in the U.S. Army, including three combat tours.
+His clinical interests include ruptured aortic aneurysms, blunt traumatic aortic injury, aortic dissection and vascular trauma.
+His research interests include multi-branch and fenestrated endografting for complex aortic disease, vascular trauma and factors that influence outcomes for patients with ruptured abdominal aortic aneurysm.

 Dr. Starnes enjoys time with his family, woodworking, golfing and cycling.
 And every year, he climbs Mount Rainier to raise money for an African orphanage.